Statutes Research Guide

 See our individual state research guides for information on each state's statutes.
 For complete listings of citations and sources of statutes for each state, refer to your Bluebook

-Multi-jurisdictional Research: 50-State Surveys
+Multi-Jurisdictional Research: 50-State Surveys & Chart Builders

-Fifty-state surveys track a single topic across the statutes (or regulations) of all 50 states.
-They usually take the form of a state-by-state table or chart containing the citations to the laws on the given topic in each state, but generally contain little-to-no analysis.
-A 50-State Survey will not be available for all topics, but, if there is one, it can serve as a valuable starting point when conducting multi-jurisdictional research on a topic.
-Check each of the below sources to see if there is a 50-state-survey already compiled for your topic.
-(Note the date of any 50-state-surveys you find; some updating may be required.)
+Fifty-state surveys track a single topic across the statutes (& sometimes regulations) of all 50 states.
+They usually take the form of a state-by-state table or chart containing the citations to the laws on the given topic in each state, but generally contain little or no analysis.
+A 50-State Survey will not be available for every/all topics, but, if there is one, it can serve as a valuable starting point when conducting multi-jurisdictional research on a topic.

-Finally, American Law Reports (ALRs) also track a single, narrow legal issue across all U.S. jurisdictions.
-They typically include substantive analysis and useful research tools (such as a Table of Laws and cross-references to other secondary sources and research tools).
+ALRs: American Law Reports (ALRs) track a single, narrow legal issue across all U.S. jurisdictions.
+While there is not one on every topic, when there is one on-point you will find that they include both substantive analysis and useful research tools (such as a Table of Laws with primary authorities from every relevant jurisdiction as well as cross-references to other secondary sources and research tools).
 ALRs are available on both Westlaw and Lexis.